 Dogs and cats harmoniously together?
 It happens at the Windstorm Insurance Conference where insurance company representatives and policyholder advocates analyze property insurance claims handling trends.
-Jonathan Held, Steve Badger, and I will present and analyze some of the most cutting-edge issues surrounding appraisals of property insurance disputes.
+Jonathon Held, Steve Badger, and I will present and analyze some of the most cutting-edge issues surrounding appraisals of property insurance disputes.
 This year’s Conference will be held virtually February 1-4.
 The live Conference will be held May 24-26.

 The Windstorm Network was substantially founded by Janet Brown over twenty years ago.
 Today, the Windstorm Conference is one of the largest attended educational events for those interested in claims handling issues involving windstorm claims.
 A short history of the Windstorm Conference indicates in part:

 The Windstorm Insurance Network, Inc. (WIND) was officially incorporated the same day Hurricane Floyd hit the North Carolina coast: September 16, 1999.

 It was a fitting start date for an educational association created for property and windstorm insurance claims industry professionals.

 Although many hurricanes have blown since 1999, one thing has remained constant:

 WIND is the only member association to bring together both defense and policyholder professionals together to connect, engage, and learn about important topics in the property/windstorm insurance claims industry.

 ‘The idea for WIND was born out of a casual conversation with our firm’s managing partner, Rick Boehm,’ says Janet L. Brown, partner of Boehm Brown Harwood, P.A, an Orlando-based insurance defense firm.